This highly jargoned 2014 Harvard study was on how people imagine that they’ll feel in the future.

-The study may have improved its findings if the researchers were informed by studies such as the Hippocampus replays memories and preplays to extend memories into future scenarios, which found that “place” cells in the CA1 segment of the hippocampus preplay events that imagine future scenarios of:
+The researchers may have improved the study’s findings if they were informed by studies such as the Hippocampus replays memories and preplays to extend memories into future scenarios, which found that “place” cells in the CA1 segment of the hippocampus preplay events that imagine future scenarios of:

 “Novel spatial experiences of similar distinctiveness and complexity.”

 Such information may have helped to disambiguate one of the study’s findings in Table S5, that both sides of the subjects’ hippocampus were more activated than other brain regions when simulating both familiar people and places.

-The researchers got a little carried away in attributing most of the study’s findings to the ventromedial prefrontal cortex.
+The researchers got a little carried away in broadly attributing most of the study’s findings to the ventromedial prefrontal cortex.
 For example, the data in Table S6 showed that the thalamus was more activated when the subjects anticipated positive pleasantness, but not when negative effects were anticipated.

 We know from Thalamus gating and control of the limbic system and cerebrum is a form of memory that this is normally how the thalamus part of the limbic system actively controls and gates information to and from the cerebrum.
 Their data showed thalamic gating in operation: